medialab/xan/docs/cmd/heatmap.md

                         [default: full]
     -S, --scale <n>     Size of the heatmap square in terminal rows.
                         [default: 1]
     -D, --diverging     Use a diverging color gradient.
+Currently only shorthand for "--gradient rd_bu".
     --cram              Attempt to cram column labels over the columns.
                         Usually works better when -S, --scale > 1.
     -N, --show-numbers  Whether to attempt to show numbers in the cells.
                         Usually only useful when -S, --scale > 1.
     -C, --force-colors  Force colors even if output is not supposed to be able to handle them.
+    --show-gradients    Display a showcase of available gradients.

 Common options:
     -h, --help             Display this message